pyrocms/pyrocms-docs/content/developers/addons/developing-field-types/structure.md

 ## CSS/JS Files

 Often times you need to use additional assets in your field type.
 This could be a CSS file or a view.
-PyroStreams is set up to allow you to pull in these files without having to figure out where your field type is in the file system.
+Streams is set up to allow you to pull in these files without having to figure out where your field type is in the file system.

 If you need to add CSS or Javascript on the back end of PyroCMS, you can put them into a <strong>css</strong> or <strong>js</strong> folder in the field type, and add them by adding a function called <strong>event()</strong>: